mayvenstudios/laravel-vue-starter-template/README.md

 - basic custom middlewares - _mastermind_ & _customer_
 - 2 users - _mastermind@app.dev/password_ & _user@app.dev/password_
 - php
+    - register/login/restore password functionality
     - _App\Jobs\SendEmail_ job - emails should be sent using this
     - _App\Jobs\SendSlackMessage_ job - for sending slack messages
     - rest api routes.
 There're several helper methods to return json data - `return $this->respondWith*()`
+    - handy helpers - _/app/misc/helpers/*_.
+Be sure to check them out
 - javascript
     - [pjax links](https://github.com/defunkt/jquery-pjax).
 To make a pjax link just add a [data-pjax] attribute to it.
 Once clicked it will replace contents of #pjax-container with dynamically loaded html
     - vue.js app structure .
 To code a new page just add a [data-controller=controller/name] attribute to the parent div & include it in _/resources/js/vue/controllers.js_.
-There's an example controller that handles the profile page.
+There's an example controller that handles the profile page (when logged in - _/settings_).
     - _/resources/js/misc/notify.js_ - helper library to show notifications and confirmation popups